cchellakudam/patron4change/README.md

 ### Testing
 The tests are spread among 3 directories.
 The `unit` directory holds all unit tests, they are limited to the internal structure of the node app.
-They do not interact with the api or the database, a mocked dataaccesslayer is used instead.

 The integration tests are split into api tests and database tests.
 All database modification tests are in the folder `db`.
 The tests covering api interaction trough the whole system are located in the `api` subfolder.